May 6, 2020

 In other words, don’t go into the process thinking you are entitled to a bank account.
 Realize that times (and laws) are changing.
 Although opening offshore bank accounts used to be easy, its now difficult and loaded with KYC, AML, CFT rules.

 If you want an account at an offshore bank, you have to play by the new rules.
-Understand each bank’s account opening quirks and requirements.
-Understand compliance.
-Understand your risk profile and where your vulnerabilities are.
+You need to understand each bank’s account opening quirks and requirements.
+Understand their compliance.
+Determine your risk profile and where your vulnerabilities are.
 And, make your banker’s life easier by being prepared.